 - Kathleen Foley, M.D., Attending Neurologist in the Pain and Palliative Care Service at Memorial Sloan-Kettering Cancer Center

-- Larry Norton, M.D., Deputy Physician-in-Chief and Director of Breast Center Programs at Memorial Sloan-Kettering Cancer Center
+- Larry Norton, M.D., Deputy Physician-in-Chief for Breast Cancer Programs and Medical Director, Evelyn H. Lauder Breast Center, Memorial Sloan-Kettering Cancer Center

 - Karrie Zampini, M.S.W., Director of Post-Treatment Resource Program of Memorial Sloan-Kettering Cancer Center (Emerita)